Factoring Made Easy

-As a small business owner, you may need access to extra funding periodically in order to maintain cash flow, pay suppliers, meet salaries, and handle monthly expenses such as rent and utilities.
-Unfortunately, securing a short-term loan is becoming more and more difficult due to the increased turbulence of traditional lenders in today’s economy.
-Many lenders in today’s market require a good to excellent credit history and at least 2 years of solid documented revenue.
+As a small business owner, you may find yourself periodically needing access to a little extra money in order to maintain cash flow, pay suppliers, meet salaries, and handle regular monthly expenses such as rent and utilities.
+Unfortunately, finding traditional business loan financing has become more and more difficult over the years.
+Banks just aren’t lending like they use to, and this is primarily due to the increased turbulence of today’s economy.
+To make things even harder, most traditional business lenders require good-to-excellent credit, need you to be in business at least two-years, and will require you to show a steady stream of revenue.

-This is one of the main reasons why factoring loans have been gaining in popularity as a viable alternative to conventional small business financing.
-Factoring is different than most traditional secured and unsecured business loans.
-This type of financing is obtained through a private lender and therefore has different underwriting terms.
-This type of loan uses your accounts receivables for approval, and does not require you or your business to have an excellent credit history.
-If you feel this type of loan may benefit you, read more below or give us a call.
-We’ll be happy to explain all your options in easy to understand language, so you can decide what's best for your company.
+Because of this, factoring has been gaining in popularity as an alternative to conventional small business financing.
+Factoring is different than some traditional secured and unsecured business loans.
+This type of financing is obtained through private lenders and therefore requires different underwriting terms.
+Factoring uses your company’s accounts receivables as collateral, and does not require you or your business to have an excellent credit history.
+This working capital loan offers a fast approval and funding process.

 What is Factoring?

 Invoice factoring is also known as debtor and asset financing, accounts receivables factoring, asset-based financing and invoice discounting.
 This financial tool is not a loan in the traditional sense of the word.
-Instead, this type of financing is an all-out sale of your company’s accounts receivables to an investment company, (factor) in exchange for a cash payment.
-When this happens, the ownership of your invoices are actually transferred to that of the factor.
-While your client’s may never realize that the invoice has changed hands, the company receiving ownership of the invoice, will be the one to collect the payments due.
+Instead, this type of financing is an all-out sale of your company’s accounts receivables to an investment company (factor), in exchange for a lump-sum cash payment.
+When you sell your accounts receivables, the ownership of your invoices will be transferred to the purchaser.
+While your company's customers may never realize that the invoice has changed hands, the factoring company that has ownership of your invoices, will be the one to collect all payments due.

-For any business owner, having clients who use 30, 60, or even 90 days to pay their bills cannot only be frustrating, but can also have an effect on the businesses cash flow.
-This lack of cash flow can hurt the day to day activities of any business.
-Selling your company's invoices can get your company the immediate access to cash it needs.
-Selling your invoices can also save time, and the expense and aggravation involved in chasing down payments from your slow paying clients.
+For many business owners, having your customers pay you on 30, 60, or even 90 days terms can be frustrating.
+These extended payment terms can have a big effect on your company's cash flow.
+This lack of cash flow can hurt the day-to-day activities of your business and can even keep you from growing.
+Selling your accounts receivables can give your company the immediate access to cash it needs to operative efficiently.
+Factoring your invoices can also save you time, and the expense and aggravation of having to chase down your customer's payments.

 We Can Help You Find The Best Factoring Companies

-If you need working capital but are uncertain which type of small business financing is best for your company, contact us today.
-Our small business loan experts are always standing by ready to explain the choices that are available to you in detail and without pressure.
-Our services are free and there’s never any obligation to proceed if you don't like your small business lending options, including factoring.
+Although factoring is not the least expensive way to obtain the working capital your company needs, it is an option worth considering if you need money fast or have less than perfect credit.
+If you need working capital and are uncertain which type of small business financing is best for your company, contact us today.
+Our small business loan experts are always standing by ready to explain your choices without pressure or obligation to continue.
+At Life House Financial our services are free and there’s never any obligation to proceed if you are not completely satisfied with your small business lending options, including that of factoring.